 - work to secure legal protection for both indigenous land and culture

-- build cultural community centres to act as a focal point for cultural preservation and celebration
+- build cultural community centres to act as a focal point for cultural empowerment and celebration

 - conduct cultural and linguistic surveys to record vital knowledge and language